 I love it, but working in conservation isn’t easy.
 When you care deeply about the natural world, it’s hard to hear about the damage we humans are doing to the planet; whether it be plastic in the oceans, the global increase in CO2 emissions, or the decline of so many species.
 Sometimes it can all be a bit overwhelming.
-How can we possibly make a difference when scientific evidence points to the fact that we’re in the midst of a global ecological crisis?
+How can we possibly make a difference when scientific evidence points to the fact that we’re in the midst of a global ecological and climate crisis?
 Let’s face it, none of us are drawn to conservation for the money.
 We’re here because we want to make a difference.
 But how can we as individuals possibly do that?
 Well if I’m honest, I don’t think we can do it alone.
 Yes, we can all do our own thing – but if we really want to work towards meaningful change, then we need to learn to work together and to inspire and enthuse others.
 And that’s where ‘Leading like Mary’ comes in.

 When you’re in the early stages of your conservation career its sometimes easy to underestimate how much influence you can have.
 You might feel you’re at the bottom of the pile and that no one listens to you.
 Well I’d say, think again.
 Quite often jobs lower down on the conservation ‘ladder’ bring you directly into contact with the general public.
 You might be leading groups of volunteers in habitat management work, or talking to visitors to a nature reserve.
 Either way, you are in a position of influence.
 You have the potential to enthuse and inspire others – and that is how change begins to happen.